jongse-park/jspark.homepage/content/recruitment/index.md

 - Month salary depending on your contribution

 #### How to Apply
-- Online Application Form: <a href="https://forms.gle/qehhuVyFrdQeDbih8">Google Form Link</a>
+- Fill out a online application form: <a href="https://forms.gle/qehhuVyFrdQeDbih8">Google Form Link</a>.
+- Schedule an interview with Jongse
+- Start working together! :)